noahc3/auto-h-encore/README.md

 I don't know C, so I can't reasonably integrate libVitaMTP into the application to fully automate the process.
 If you can do this, I would greatly appreciate it if you could fork and/or submit a pull request to implement this functionality.

-The code also needs some cleanup and error handling.
+The code also needs some cleanup and better error handling.

 Other changes are also welcome through pull requests.